The below Frequently Asked Questions will be expanded when additional questions arise. Submit your questions to ASN at firstname.lastname@example.org.

 Frequently Asked Questions

-Q: Why is ASN experimenting with a stand-alone Scientific Sessions and Annual Meeting?
+Q: Why is ASN experimenting with an independent Scientific Sessions and Annual Meeting?

 Q: What was the process followed to arrive at this decision?

-A: The Society's decision to pilot a stand-alone meeting was not arrived at lightly.
+A: The Society's decision to pilot an independent meeting was not arrived at lightly.
 Over the past few years, our Board and select committees have carefully examined ASN's participation in EB: the many advantages, as well as the financial and operational challenges of participating in a collaborative convention where six Annual Meetings are held at one time.
 A recommendation was issued from the ASN Finance Committee, and a feasibility study was conducted by an external firm.
 ASN thanks the hundreds of investigators who thoughtfully weighed in on these deliberations via participation in electronic and telephone surveys over the past year.
-In December 2013, the ASN Board of Directors voted to approve ASN hosting a stand-alone Annual Meeting for a three-year pilot period beginning in 2018.
+Download the survey results.
+In December 2013, the ASN Board of Directors voted to approve ASN hosting an independent Annual Meeting for a three-year pilot period beginning in 2018.

 Q: Does this mean I can't attend EB during the years ASN isn't holding its Annual Meeting alongside?